Commercial area: English

+Other languages

+Most languages do not have a direct cognate for commercial district, but will have a related term such as the French quartier d'affaires ("business quarter"), or the Japanese shōtengai (literally, "commerce shop street").

 History

 The workplace grew up in tandem with the city, which by the late 19th century was often perceived as polluted, congested and riven by social and economic strife.
 Although the city continued its rise until the mid-20th century, the forces that would spell its decline had been gathering steam over many decades.
 Commuter rail, streetcars and eventually the automobile allowed a widening segment of residents to move out of city centers.
 While at first most people commuted back to industrial and commercial jobs downtown, eventually many employers followed suit, moving to suburban communities in search of educated workers, cheap land, fewer unions and a leafy suburban image.
 The now-familiar commercial landscape of office parks and corporate campuses was born.

 Zoning laws

 Cities often use zoning laws to prevent conflicts between residential homeowners and businesses.
 Land designated as a commercial area is rarely located in the middle of residential zones.
 City planners encourage businesses to congregate along busier streets and central downtown areas.
 This helps to keep traffic to these sites manageable.
 Some areas of the city may be designated for 'mixed usage', which means some commercial areas may be used for residential purposes.
 A quaint downtown shopping area with apartments would be an example of mixed usage.

 Commercial areas definition may include industrial usage as well, although zoning laws still regulate the level of industry permitted.
 Heavier industries often purchase property on the fringes of cities or in unincorporated areas.
 Some commercial zones in the city do allow for light industrial usage, usually smaller factories with minimal emissions and transportation needs.

 Some examples of commercial area buildings are: